vanwagonet/modules/README.md

 Add the middleware to your express or connect app

-	app.get('/module/*', require('modules').middleware({
+	var app = express(),
+		env = process.env.NODE_ENV || 'development';

+	// the middleware is for development, prod should use bundles if ('development' === env) {

+		// middleware to convert files before static app.use('/module', require('modules').middleware({
-		root: './component', // where modules live in the filesystem
+			// where modules live in the filesystem
-		path: '/module/' // the base path for modules in the browser
+			src: __dirname + '/component',

+			// where to output the wrapped files
+			//  if not specified the output file will be served
+			//  and not saved back to the filesystem
+			dest: __dirname + '/public/module',

+			// should this middleware send the file directly?
+			//  defaults to false if dest is specified
+			//  defaults to true if dest is not specified
+			serve: false,

+			// always re-wrap files, even if not changed since last time
+			//  defaults to false
+			force: false

-		// ... other options
+			// ... other options passed to modules.module()
 		});

+	}

+	// let static serve the wrapped files app.use('/public', express.static(__dirname + '/public'));

 Add the client script to your html

-	<script src="/module/define.min.js" data-main="my-main-module"></script>
+	<script src="/module/define.min.js" data-main="application"></script>

 ### Mapping and Bundling

+It is recommended to create bundles for production, and use the middleware for development and debugging only.

 You can create bundles (files containing multiple modules), and/or map modules to urls outside of the conventional location.